CTRLshift Ecosystem Mapping Project

-Stoke CTRLShift City was born out of the last Emergency Summit for Change, held in Stoke on Trent in 2019.
-The group is a collective of organisations and individuals, mainly from the VCSE sector, who came together following the last Summit to actively test some of the solutions work shopped at the Summit in the Stoke area (covering Stoke on Trent and Newcastle Under Lyne districts).
+Stoke CTRLShift City was born out of the Emergency Summit for Change, held in Stoke on Trent in 2019.
+The group is a collective of organisations and individuals, mainly from the VCSE sector, who came together following the last Summit to actively test some of the solutions work shopped at the Summit in the Stoke area (covering Stoke on Trent and North Staffordshire).
 Their goal is to accelerate the shift in power to communities and individuals in relation to social, economic, democratic and environmental crises.

-The National CTRLshift organisation, is working in partnership with SCSC to broker new relationships between some of its partner members and the groups and organisations in SCSC.
-CTRLshift’s partner members have been working cooperatively together for three years and we recognise the breadth and depth of experience, vast range of successful tools, resources, and expertise available amongst individual CTRLshift partner organisations and individual practitioner members.
+The National CTRLshift organisation, worked in partnership with SCSC to broker new relationships between some of its partner members and the groups and organisations in SCSC through a series of ‘exchanges’.

-Exchanges for Change is part funded by Local Trust, who are also supporting Big Local and Creative Civic Change projects in the area, and in part self-funded by CTRLshift partner members.
-It is being managed as an action research project to learn from communities in Stoke about how best to share skills and find out how CTRLshift can resource communities across the country flexibly, effectively and at speed.
+Exchanges for Change was part funded by Local Trust, who are also supporting Big Local and Creative Civic Change projects in the area, and in part self-funded by CTRLshift partner members.
+It was managed as an action research project to learn from communities in Stoke about how best to share skills and find out how CTRLshift can resource communities across the country flexibly, effectively and at speed.

 Think & Do Tank